 What Causes Fire Accidents at Work?
 How to Prevent it?

 For businesses and companies, it’s vital to spot potential dangers, prevent accidents, and save their workers’ lives.
 In addition, every business must work on fire safety to avoid paying fire injury claims.
-However, before implementing any fire safety measures at the workplace, it’s essential to point out some potential causes of the fire.

 Common Causes of Fire at Workplace

 Generally, electric short circuits are the main reason behind fire accidents in the workplace.
 However, different causes might leave you injured in a fire accident at your workplace.
 The leading causes of fire accidents at work are:

 - Electrical Fires are most familiar with faulty or incorrectly installed wiring, poor insulation, and faulty wiring.

 - Smoking Materials Catching Light – smoking materials have an ignition temperature that is not too high, meaning they can start on their own if they come into contact with something hot enough.

 - Mechanical Ventilation Equipment Malfunctions – these can occur if the blower in the machinery or ventilation system is not working correctly.